joebushi/rename-for-web/README.md

 ## TODO

-Better determine duplicate files instead of incrementing.
+Better determine duplicate files instead of incrementing all.
+Duplicate files with different names can be checked with ```cmp``` and a dailog can be displayed to user as to whether to keep only one.

 Possibly create a service that recursively renames a hierarchy of directories and files.
 Maybe a little to dangerous?

 ## Contributors